julialeonieros/project-todos/README.md

-This was an assignment made on the Technigo bootcamp.
+Project nr.
+15 / 21 - made during the Technigo Bootcamp
+___

 # Project Todos
 The assignment was to make a todo app in React using Redux, learning how to structure a redux store, how to write reducers and actions, and how to interact with the store using selectors or by dispatching actions.